shuyelin06/Obsidian-Notes/content/Classes/CMSC330/Rust/Memory Safety in Rust.md

 ```
 > Intuitively, we can think of this as if the value of a "pointer type" gets copied on the stack, then the ownership will transfer.

-Transfer of ownership can be avoided through use of deep copies (through the `.clone()` method, see #needs_link), which will duplicate memory allocated on the heap!
+Transfer of ownership can be avoided through use of deep copies (through the `.clone()` method, see [[User-Defined Types in Rust | Traits]]), which will duplicate memory allocated on the heap!
 Instead of transferring ownership of a value on the heap, we can instead assign an owner to a newly allocated value instead.

 ```rust
 let x = String::from("hello");